-The investigation is ongoing, and this notice will be supplemented with any new significant facts learned subsequent to its submission.
-By providing this notice, CGM does not waive any rights or defenses regarding the applicability of Maine law, the applicability of the Maine data event notification statute, or personal jurisdiction.
+We previously notified this Office of this event on June 7, 2023 This notice may be supplemented with any new significant facts learned subsequent to its submission.
+By providing this notice, CGM, Inc. ("CGM") does not waive any rights or defenses regarding the applicability of Maine law, the applicability of the Maine data event notification statute, or personal jurisdiction.